balena-io-examples/system-metrics/README.md

 ```

 ## Configuration
 There is nothing to configure at present.
-CPU load and temperature are collected every 2.5 seconds.
+CPU load and temperature are collected every 30 seconds.

 ## Next Steps
 We also have created a docker-compose [script](doc/balenaSense-example/docker-compose.yml) that integrates with the balenaSense application.
 You should be able to simply push that script like the example above to see the data graphically.

+## Publish to DBus (experimental)
+Describe how it works:

+* Manually install conf file
+* Set service variable PUBLISH_DBUS 1
+* Publishes CPU temperature readings to interface 'io.balena.system_metrics.values'